Francesco215/Scacchi/plaaan.md

-# Plan: Dirichlet-Q AlphaZero — Three-Stage Path
+# Plan: Dirichlet-Q AlphaZero — Staged Path

 ## Context

 `/workspace/Scacchi/math.md` specifies a Dirichlet-Q AlphaZero variant where the network outputs WDL Dirichlet posteriors (`α^V` per state, `α^Q` per state-action) and the policy target is the *posterior probability that each action is optimal* (Monte-Carlo Thompson over per-action Dirichlets, optionally search-improved).

-The current code (`scacchi/play.py`, `scacchi/loss.py`, `scacchi/network.py`) runs vanilla AlphaZero on `mctx.gumbel_muzero_policy` with a scalar value head and visit-count-based policy targets.
+The pre-Dirichlet baseline (`scacchi/play.py`, `scacchi/loss.py`, `scacchi/network.py`) ran vanilla AlphaZero on `mctx.gumbel_muzero_policy` with a scalar value head and visit-count-based policy targets.
+Stage B adapts that path without changing mctx internals.

-Full fidelity to math.md cannot be expressed inside stock mctx — the `Tree` dataclass holds `children_values` as scalars, the backup at `mctx/_src/search.py:265` is hard-coded scalar averaging, and the `gumbel_muzero_root_action_selection` is not Thompson sampling.
-We adopt a **three-stage incremental path**: each stage is a meaningful, testable improvement; none of the work in earlier stages is throwaway.
+Full fidelity to math.md cannot be expressed inside stock mctx because root action selection is not Thompson sampling and the live root posterior is not updated as `α_a <- α_a + c y` during search.
+Stock mctx can still be used for a useful intermediate path: carry WDL/evidence metadata through embeddings, reconstruct post-search Dirichlet evidence, and train the same posterior/loss targets.
+We adopt a staged path where loss completion and Thompson root selection are deliberately separate.

 - **Stage B** (this plan's first deliverable): Dirichlet heads + losses + Bayesian wrapper for the policy target.
 No mctx changes.
-- **Stage A** (follow-up): Vendor a minimal WDL tree/search fork to get *search-improved* running WDL means at every node and Thompson root selection (§10).
-Reuse `mctx.muzero_action_selection` for interior nodes.
-- **Stage Full** (further follow-up): Dirichlet-KL losses (§14/§15) and terminal-vs-leaf evidence weighting (§8).
+- **Stage A** (follow-up): Linear evidence aggregation through `tree.embeddings`, still using `mctx.gumbel_muzero_policy`.
+This changes the evidence/search trajectory distribution relative to math.md's Thompson search, but keeps the posterior-best target and loss forms compatible.
+- **Stage Full-Losses** (follow-up): Add the full search mean losses and Dirichlet-KL losses from math.md while keeping Gumbel MuZero action selection.
+- **Stage Full-Selection** (final): Replace Gumbel root selection with Thompson posterior sampling.
+This changes which actions/nodes are sampled and therefore the self-play data distribution; it should not require another loss rewrite.

 ---